+Casey L. Kopp

-Jamie D. Morgan, J.D.
-Director of Public Safety Davis & Elkins College morganj@dewv.edu 304-642-6705
+Director of Public Safety

+Davis & Elkins College

+koppc@dewv.edu

+304-637-1610

 Clery Act and Violence Against Women Reauthorization Act Compliance

 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, 20 USC 1092(f), is the landmark federal law, originally known as the Campus Security Act, that requires colleges and universities across the United States to disclose information about crimes on and around their campuses.
 The Violence Against Women Reauthorization Action, or VAWA (2014), has amended the Clery Act to require institutions compile statistics, policies, procedures and programs for incidents of domestic violence, dating violence, sexual assault and stalking.